OneBusAway/onebusaway-android/TAD.md

 ***GPS Logging***

-When the BuildConfig "TAD_GPS_LOGGING" flag is set to true, the TAD Service will log all co-ordinates it receives during the trip and 30 seconds after the trip has ended.
+When the BuildConfig "TAD_GPS_LOGGING" flag is set to true, the TAD Service will log all coordinates it receives during the trip and 30 seconds after the trip has ended.
 The log file is a CSV file written to the "TADLog" folder on your external storage root directory.
 The filename format is <TestID>-<Date/time of test>.csv.
 For example, "1-Thu, Aug 25 2016, 04:20 PM.csv".